Battle of Trippstadt: Aftermath

-This victory gave the French control of the mountain passes across the lower Vosges, but in the end the battle was all for naught.
-Later that July, Michaud was ordered to move west to attack Trier near Luxembourg.
+This victory gave the French control of the mountain passes across the lower Vosges, but in the end, the battle was all for naught.
+Later in July, Michaud was ordered to move west to attack Trier near Luxembourg.
 In mid-September the Prussians attacked the weakened French forces in the north-eastern frontier and reoccupied Kaiserslautern.
 The French returned and the fighting continued until the Austrians abandoned the Netherlands and withdrew to the Rhine at Coblenz.
 With their northern flank now dangerously exposed, the coalition armies in the Upper Rhine withdrew east to the fortified city of Mainz.